Ryan-B1yth/project-2/README.md

   <img src="assets/images/documentation/jshint2.PNG">

   - Unused functions flagged in the validator are used but can only be accessed after firing other functions first.
 All unused functions are contained within the openInfo function.
+  - The JavaScript code was passed with /* jshint esversion: 6 */ above it which removed warnings for setting variables with 'let'.

 ### Known bugs